kangmasjuqi/mineralexploration/README.md

 ### Frontend setup

-- First of all, adjust API_URL on Config.js file to point to your local API???
+- First of all, adjust `API_URL` on /frontend/src/Config.json file to point to your local API

+- Dependencies setup

 		cd frontend
 		npm install